isene/RTFM/README.md

 RTFM is a two-pane file manager.
 You navigate in the left pane and the content of the selected item (directory or file) is shown in the right pane.
-The right pane is also used to show information such as the currently tagged items, your (book)marks etc.
+The right pane is also used to show information such as the currently tagged items, your (book)marks, output from commands, etc.

 In order to run RTFM (without generating [a bunch of warnings](https://github.com/isene/RTFM/issues/1)), you need to do a `gem install curses` (gets v 1.3.2) instead of installing via `apt install ruby-curses` (gets v.
 1.2.4-1build1 on Ubuntu 20.04).

-Content of text files are handled by `cat`.
+Content of text files are handled by `cat` - or by `bat` if you want beautiful highlighting.
 Other files are shown via external programs.
 It is shown if you have the program installed (Debian/Ubuntu family of Linux distros command in last column):

 File type                   | Requirements                     | Installation
 ----------------------------|----------------------------------|-------------------------------